jinzhu6/Intership_pose_estimation_from_keypoints/README.md

     1. the path the image (example : ./../images_test/val_01_00_000000.bmp)
     2. the path to the keypoints (example : ./../images_test/val_01_00_000000_00.bmp)
-    3. verbosity, give v or verbose for a verbose output, anythink else for a no verbose output
+    3. verbosity, give verbose for a verbose output, anythink else for a no verbose output

 the other parameters like the number of joints, the data related to the cad model, the dimention, the name of the joints... should be modified in the ***utils_struct.h*** part of the code.